-NERC and the Biotechnology & Biological Sciences Research Council (BBSRC) invite applications to participate in an interactive strategic workshop (sandpit).
+NERC and the Biotechnology & Biological Sciences Research Council (BBSRC) invited applications to participate in an interactive strategic workshop (sandpit).

-The sandpit will commence with an evening networking reception on 24 October 2017 and will continue with two full days on 25 and 26 October 2017 to generate proposals.
-Applicants must apply to participate via the NERC website and will receive a formal invitation confirming attendance.
+The sandpit commenced with an evening networking reception on 24 October 2017 and continued with two full days on 25 and 26 October 2017 to generate proposals.
+Applicants applied to participate via the NERC website and received a formal invitation confirming attendance.

-Specific industry challenges will be posed by the Club during the sandpit to stimulate the development of proposals.
-Participants will be expected to present a project idea as part of a multidisciplinary team to an expert panel on the final day of the sandpit.
+Specific industry challenges were posed by the Club during the sandpit to stimulate the development of proposals.
+Participants presented a project idea as part of a multidisciplinary team to an expert panel on the final day of the sandpit.

 How to apply